epifanial/website/website/src/docs/faq/general.md

 # General
 Frequently Asked Questions

+## Why is my Extantions not showing?

+## Why is my installed Extension giving an untrusted error?

 ## Why isn't Tachiyomi on the Google Play Store?
 **Tachiyomi** won't be on the **Google Play Store**.